atopuzov/agdastuff/agda-shell-2/README.md

 This will NOT with PLFA.

-To use the standard-library by default wither put it in `~/.agda/defaults` or create a `.agda-lib` file with the contents similar to:
+To use the standard-library by default either put it in `~/.agda/defaults` or create a `.agda-lib` file with the contents similar to:
 ```
 name: my-agda-lib
 depend: standard-library